radiovisual/tweet-patch/readme.md

 [![Build Status](https://travis-ci.org/radiovisual/tweet-patch.svg?branch=master)](https://travis-ci.org/radiovisual/tweet-patch)

-> Use the Twitter API return data to convert plain-text back into twitter-ready markup
+> Convert plain-text back into twitter-ready markup with or without the Twitter API return data.

 This module will take the JSON data returned to you by the Twitter API, and use its `entities.hashtags`, `entities.urls` and `entities.user_mentions` to rebuild the plain-text tweet back into twitter-ready markup.

+**Note:** As of v1.2.0 tweet-patch will still attempt to build twitter-friendly markup even without an `entities` object.

 ## Install

 ```sh